rud3cod3/kk_LFCS/ScheduleTask.md

 **If you have some script like scrip.sh and you want to use it as cronjob for suppose daily remove the sh extension and make it executable usiing chmod +x and then move it into the  */etc/cron.daily*   directory**

 ### anacron
     * This one you may not get by default so you may have to install it.
     * To add anacron job we need to modify /etc/anacron file.

+To check syntax use *cronjob -T*